 One of my specialties as a crafter is balloon twisting.
 Kids and adults are both mesmerized by the process and final product of balloon twisting.
 But how does one get a sword out of a balloon?!
-Through a series of connected twists, you too, can learn how to make fun balloon animals.
+Through a series of easy step by step instructions, we'll show you how to make three cute balloon animals!

 Balloon twisting is a fun way for kids to work on hand-eye coordination as well as muscle memory skills.
 Of course, they might not realize this as they will be having too much fun twisting and squeaking the balloons.